Xilinx/Vitis-Tutorials/Acceleration_Tutorial/README.md

     * Run Vitis Analyzer to visualize the application timeline
     * Run Vitis HLS to study kernel code performance and resource metrics
   + [**Module 2**](./docs/module2_pipeline) (short module)
-    * Explicit use of the HLS PIPELINE pragma
+    * A deeper look at the HLS PIPELINE pragma
   + [**Module 3**](./docs/module3_dependency_removal)
     * Remove dependencies on data accesses to improve performance with the DEPENDENCE pragma
     * Run Vitis, Vitis Analyzer and Vitis HLS